Are PGA Tour players paid $100,000 if they withdraw from a tournament after a positive coronavirus test?

 The compensation is designed to make up for lost playing opportunities.

+However, in an update to the plan announced on July 1, PGA Tour players will now receive $75,000 for a positive test on site or at home.

+PGA Tour Champions players will be paid $20,000 for a positive test at home or on site, while Korn Ferry Tour players will get $10,000 for positive tests.

 Players appear to be ineligible for compensation if they withdraw from a tournament out of an abundance of caution.
 Two caddies -- Graeme McDowell for Ken Comboy and Brooks Koepka for Ricky Elliott -- have tested positive for coronavirus, and their players withdrew from those tournaments as a cautionary step.
-The caddies earn up to $10,000 in a stipend, per a Golf Channel report.
+The caddies earn up to $5,000 in a stipend.

 Brooks Koepka's brother, Chase, withdrew from the Travelers Championship after spending significant time around Ricky and his brother at the same tournament where Elliott tested positive.